-initialize-source-registry & optional PARAMETER

-will read the configuration and initialize all internal variables.
-You may extend or override configuration from the environment and configuration files with the given PARAMETER, which can be nil (no configuration override), or a SEXP (in the SEXP DSL), a string (as in the string DSL), a pathname (of a file or directory with configuration), or a symbol (fbound to function that when called returns one of the above).
+initialize-source-registry & optional PARAMETER [Function] will read the configuration and initialize all internal variables.
+You may extend or override configuration from the environment and configuration files with the given PARAMETER, which can be nil (no configuration override), or a SEXP (in the SEXP DSL), a string (as in the string DSL), a pathname (of a file or directory with configuration), or a symbol (found to function that when called retu irns one of the above).